 YouTube supports some limited live streaming.

 YouTube supports VOD hosting.
 In fact, users use it to access VOD content around the world.

 YouTube offers ad-based monetization, but the rules are very strict.
-Users must reach a certain number of subscribers and viewing hours before they are allowed to generate revenue on their ads.
+Users must reach a certain number of subscribers and viewing hours before they are allowed to generate revenue on their local ads.

 YouTube offers no privacy or security features.
 The only way to attempt to control access to your content is to make your videos “Unlisted.”
 This simply means that they will not appear in search results.

 Dailymotion is a France-based video streaming platform that is very similar to YouTube.

 One interesting benefit of Dailymotion is a partnership program for Developers and Publishers that give broadcasters access to more professional streaming features.
 Membership to this program is designated on an application basis.